Family Man (American TV series): Broadcast

 Family Man was a midseason replacement on ABC's Friday night lineup for the spring of 1988, airing at 9:30/8:30c following Mr. Belvedere.
 It was one of many ABC comedies that were either moved to, or tried out on, Friday nights during the 1987-88 TV season, replacing Sledge Hammer! in its time slot (which went on another hiatus at that point).
-With only seven episodes ordered, the series aired until April 29, 1988 and was not picked up for another season.
+With only seven episodes ordered, the series aired until April 29, 1988, and was not picked up for another season.

-Jesse Frederick and connections to Miller/Boyett

-The series' vocal opening theme was performed by Jesse Frederick, best known for his singing and scoring work on shows from Miller/Boyett Productions (which did not produce this series).
-Frederick's vocal style was more subdued on Family Man than on the shows he is most recognized for, including Full House, which aired on ABC's Friday night lineup along with this series, and Family Matters, among others.

-After the cancellation of Family Man, Whitby Hertford surfaced on the Miller/Boyett co-production Full House as Walter Burman, a nerdy classmate of Stephanie Tanner (Jodie Sweetin), for three episodes during the 1989–90 season.

-This series is not to be confused with the similarly titled sitcom The Family Man, which was produced by Miller/Boyett Productions and aired on CBS for one season (1990-1991).
-Frederick also composed the theme music and scoring for The Family Man.